tatenda263/2D-porosity-analysis-of-random-samples/README.md

-# porosity-analysis-of-random-samples
+# 2D-porosity-analysis-of-random-samples
-Porosity Assessment in Randomly Generated 3D Savonnières Carbonate Samples
+2D Porosity Assessment in Randomly Generated 3D Savonnières Carbonate Samples

 The high-value samples from random-3D-sample-generator were then analysed using open-source tools.

 The first analysis was the porosity of each sample.
 Aim was to quantify the absolute and effective porosities of each sample.
+First utilizing 2D analysis i.e. by slice

 First tool used was the **BoneJ plugin** in Fiji-ImageJ The following parameters were determined: